streamnative/examples/cloud/README.md

 # Get Oauth2 authentication parameters

-To connect to a Pulsar cluster through the Oauth2 authentication plugin, you should specify the following fields.
+To connect to a Pulsar cluster through the Oauth2 authentication plugin, you should specify the following parameters.

 - `type`: Oauth2 authentication type.
-Currently, this field can only be set to the `client_credentials`.
+Currently, this parameter can only be set to the `client_credentials`.
 - `clientId`: client ID.
 - `issuerUrl`: URL of the authentication provider which allows the Pulsar client to obtain an access token.
 - `privateKey`: URL of a JSON credentials file.
 - `audience`: The identifier for the Pulsar instance.

-1. For the `privateKey` field, you can use the following command to get the path of an Oauth2 key file.
+- For the `privateKey` parameter, you can use the following command to get the path of an Oauth2 key file.

     ```shell script
     snctl auth export-service-account [SERVICE_ACCOUNT_NAME] -n [SERVICE_ACCOUNT_NAMESPACE] [flags]